ubports/docs.ubports.com/about/process/issue-tracking.rst

   provide a link and close.
 - **help wanted**: This issue is ready to be picked up by a community developer.
-- **good first issue**: This issue is not critical and trivial to fix.
-It is reserved for new contributors as a place to start.
+- **good first issue**: The report contains instructions or hints required to fix it.
+It is an excellent place for someone new to learn about the project by fixing a real issue.
 - **wontfix**: It does not make sense to fix this bug, since it will probably resolve itself, it will be too much work to fix it, it's not fixable, or an underlying component will soon change.